Frequently Asked Painting Questions

 Flat finish paints are less likely to show marks where the painting has been done, which are called “lap marks.”
 The lap marks will occur when you paint one section which dries before the other section has been painted.

-6. Why would you want to avoid using a flat paint?
+- Why would you want to avoid using flat paint?

-This type of paint resists stains and dirt better, so the surface will stay clean for longer.
+This type of paint resists stains and dirt better, so the surface will stay clean for a longer period of time.
 Surfaces painted with higher-gloss paints are also easier to clean and more resistant to humidity.
 Therefore, these paints are best suited for high-traffic areas and bathrooms.

-These types of paints will show imperfections in the surface much more than a flatter paint.
-Additionally, it’s more difficult to do touch-ups with higher-gloss paints, as any touch ups will likely show.
-You will also need to sand surfaces to be painted with a higher gloss paint so that the new paint will adhere better.
+These types of paints will show imperfections in the surface much more than flatter paint.
+Additionally, it’s more difficult to do touch-ups with higher-gloss paints, as any touch-ups will likely show.

 Yes.
 The final color is ultimately the homeowner’s choice, but note that there will be an additional cost for a color change.
 The additional cost is determined by how much of the job was already completed, along with the cost of the additional paint.

-Because interior painting jobs will get dirty quickly, especially around light switches and door knobs, it’s important to wipe away any spots that accumulate, before they become trapped in the paint.
+Interior painting jobs can get dirty quickly, especially around light switches and doorknobs, it’s important to wipe away any spots that accumulate before they become trapped in the paint.
 Dirt spots are most likely to occur in areas near where you’re cooking.
 Cooking oil, once airborne, can land on the nearby walls.

-You should first try to remove any spots with a soft cloth and mild soap so you avoid damaging the sheen of the paint before you resort to harsher cleansers.
+To remove spots on your paint, we recommend that you first try removing any spots with a soft cloth and mild soap to avoid damaging the sheen of the paint before you resort to harsher cleansers.
 Once you have cleaned the spot, remove any residue left from the soap so it will be easier to apply paint, should you decide to paint the wall again in the future.

 Exterior Painting Questions

-1. Can you paint the exterior of my home in the winter time?
+- Can you paint the exterior of my home in the wintertime?

 The exterior of your home cannot be painted in the winter.
 The winter season in the Philadelphia area lasts from the beginning of December to mid-April.

-You will need to make sure you secure the highest-quality paints and materials, and will want to have your home power-washed at least every few years to extend the life of an external paint job.
+You will need to make sure you secure the highest-quality paints and materials.
+Also, you will want to have your home power-washed every few years to extend the life of an external paint job.

-Rule of thumb: Stucco should be repainted every 5-6 years, same with aluminum siding.
+Pro tip: Stucco and aluminum siding should be repainted every 5-6 years.
 Wood siding should be repainted every 3-7 years, or stained every 4 years.